softprops/rust-bin/README.md

 https://github.com/{you}/{my-awesome-rust-bin}/actions
 ```

+> **⚠️ Note:** This may take a few seconds on the first push.
+GitHub will take a few seconds to register push events with your newly provided workflow.

+You'll find GitHub is doing the following for you

+* checking your codestyle with rustfmt
+* linting your code with clippy
+* doing a quick compile check
+* running tests against `nightly`, `beta`, `stable` on `linux`, `osx`, and `windows`

-You'll notice this workflow ends with a publish step but does not actually publishing anything yet.
+You'll notice this workflow ends with a publish step but does **not** actually publishing anything yet.

-The reason why is that you typically only want to publish a release by [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) a release.
+The reason why is that you typically only want to publish a release with a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

 Let's try that.